The Best Supplements and Ingredients for Bone Health 2021

-Why You Need Vitamin A, Vitamin K2 and Thyroid Hormone
+Why You Need Vitamin A & Vitamin K2

 Do Bone Supplements Actually work?

 There is no magical pill for bone health.
-However, taking calcium, vitamin D and other specific supplements listed above can help support your bone health.
+However, taking the specific supplements listed above can help support your bone health.

 Calcium and Vitamin D for Bone Health- the FDA has approved calcium and vitamin D to reduce the risk of osteoporosis.
 One study noted that calcium and vitamin D helps reduce the risk of fractures by 16%.
 Those in the study took 1000 mg of calcium carbonate and 400 IU of vitamin D3 daily.